rdela/equityworldwide/readme.md

 # Equity Worldwide ⚖️🌍

-Advocating for equity, economic prosperity, liberty, and justice for all ☮️
+Advocating for equity, prosperity, and liberty around the globe ☮️

 ## Version history